domranieri/echo-bot/README.md

 # Echo
-A self hosted Discord music bot built with Python that supports YouTube, YouTube Music, and Spotify playback.
+A self hosted Discord music bot built with Python that supports YouTube, YouTube Music, and Spotify playback

 ## Features
 -  Play audio from YouTube, YouTube Music, and Spotify